Breaching the Hindenburg Line - Cambrai / St Quentin Canal

 These battles were notable in that many Australian officers and NCO were attached as advisers to the US forces involved in the attacks.
 A total of nine of them were awarded the United States Distinguished Service Cross for gallantry.

-Accordingly Monash was given 27 and 30 US Divisions to be under command and the 46 and 32 UK Divisions would co-ordinate their amphibious assault across the canal with the Australian/American attack across the St Quentin Canal Tunnel.
+Accordingly Monash was given 27th and 30th US Divisions to be under command.
+The 46th and 32nd UK Divisions would co-ordinate their amphibious assault across the canal with the Australian/American attack across the St Quentin Canal Tunnel.

-The attack was to be spearheaded on the 27 September by the two American Divisions the 30th US on the right and the 27 US on the left.
+The attack was to be spearheaded on the 27 September by the two American Divisions: the 30th US on the right and the 27th US on the left.

-The two Australian divisions - 3 Division and 5 - supported by 76 tanks would then leap frog through the Americans for a further 3,500m and capture the Beaurevoir Line the last of the German defensive lines.
-(See map above.)
+The two Australian divisions - 3rd and 5th - supported by 76 tanks would then leap frog through the Americans for a further 3,500m and capture the Beaurevoir Line the last of the German defensive lines.

 Throughout the attack the difference was the formidable Allied “Creeping Barrage” that was planned to fall on the German defenders in their successive positions.
 From the far bank of the canal to their final objective for every 450 m of front the infantry were to be supported by 50,000 shells.